AjinND/Basic-Calculator/README.md

 # Basic Calculator

- a very basic calculator using android studio
+a very basic calculator using android studio only integer numbers can be calculated.